Divya-Singh777/Divya-Singh777/README.md

 ## 👩‍💻 About Me

-Third-year CS student at MIT-AOE Pune, building in the AI/ML space.
+Third-year Software Engineering student, building in the AI/ML space.

 I don't just read about concepts — I build with them, break them, then figure out why.
 That's how I actually learn.
 My focus right now is on systems that don't just predict, but deploy, explain, and work for real users.
-Looking for my first internship where I can contribute and grow fast.

 ---

 ## 🚀 Projects